WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 What is the fine for overstaying my time at my meter or at a regulated parking spot?

 The fine for parking at an expired meter or for overstaying your time at a meter/regulated parking spot is $25.00.
-Payment must be made within 14 days, as fines will double if not paid within the specified time-frame.
+Fines will double if not paid within 14 days and will continue to increase the longer the ticket goes unpaid.
 If you feel that the ticket was given to you erroneously you can always contest the ticket and appear before the Providence Municipal Court, located at 325 Washington Street in Providence.